Overwatch 2 Reworked (Defunct) + 2 sources

 - Resource recharge rate increased by 1.167x

-Moira grants a single ally a powerful buff to their abilities, increasing their speed by 30%, damage by 25% and healing received by 50%, while also granting a small heal over time.
-(30 HP/second for 5 seconds)
+- Moira grants a single ally a powerful buff to their abilities, increasing their speed by 30%, damage by 25% and healing received by 50%, while also granting a small heal over time.
+(30 HP/second for 5.5 seconds) She also grants herself a heal over time.
+(20 HP/second for 5.5 seconds.)
+15 second cooldown.

-Alternatively, Moira can apply a harsh debuff to a single enemy, decreasing their speed by 25% and damage dealt by 25%, and forcing them down to the ground.
+- Alternatively, Moira can apply a harsh debuff to a single enemy, decreasing their speed by 25% and damage dealt by 25%, and forcing them down to the ground.
+12 second cooldown.

 - If Moira jumps during the ability, she gains a large vertical boost, allowing her to reach high ground.